dloscutoff/pip/Documentation/Syntax.md

 Any of the following is a token in Pip:

  - Number (consecutive digits, optionally followed by a period and more consecutive digits)
- - String literal (between "double quotes"--no escapes yet, though they are planned)
+ - String literal (between "double quotes")
  - Single-character string literal (a ' single quote followed by any character--no escapes)
+ - Escaped string literal (between \"escaped quotes\"--allows literal double quotes as well as variable interpolation)
  - Pattern literal (between \`backticks\`--backslash escapes for backtick & backslash)
  - Operator (one or more symbols or uppercase letters)
  - Lowercase identifier (a single lowercase letter; runs of lowercase letters become multiple identifiers)